tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/redis_backup_config.html.markdown

 The following arguments are supported:

 * `backup_period` - (Required) Specifys which day the backup action should take place.
-Supported values include: Monday，Tuesday, Wednesday, Thursday, Friday, Saturday and Sunday.
+Supported values include: Monday, Tuesday, Wednesday, Thursday, Friday, Saturday and Sunday.
 * `backup_time` - (Required) Specifys what time the backup action should take place.
 * `redis_id` - (Required, ForceNew) ID of a Redis instance to which the policy will be applied.